jessepav/libgdx-wiki-old/Managing-your-assets.md

 If that font references a Texture that you loaded manually before, the texture won't get destroyed!
 It will be reference counted, getting one reference from the bitmap font and another from itself.
 As long as this count is not zero, the texture won't be disposed.

-* Assets managed via the AssetManager shouldn't be disposed manually, instead call AssetManager.unload()!
+* Assets managed via the AssetManager shouldn't be disposed manually, instead, call AssetManager.unload()!

 If you want to get rid of all assets at once you can call: